 The ultimate goal of Whole Health is system-wide transformation.
-A Whole Health System fully supports patient-centered care, the care that all clinicians know is important, but that may not always be possible to provide the way we would like because of various barriers.
+A Whole Health System fully supports patient-centered care, which is often difficult to provide in the context of traditional visits.
 A Whole Health System emphasizes personal health planning, Veteran empowerment, and seamless care by transdisciplinary teams.
 It is supported by leadership at all levels.
 While staff member engagement may vary from person to person, the key is to have a critical mass of people at each VA site who are committed to making positive change happen.
 This commitment is needed at the individual and group (team) levels, as well as at the wider organizational level.
-It is also vital that Veterans be equally committed to this, as the recipients of care.
+It is also vital that Veterans be equally committed to this, since they are key stakeholders as well.

 The Whole Health System includes 3 key elements:

 - The Pathway.
 Veterans’ Whole Health experiences typically begin with the Pathway.
 Veterans are oriented to Whole Health and reflect on what will support their Mission, Aspiration, Purpose (MAP).
 They begin learning more about, and can choose to directly experience, different ways to care for themselves and seek care from others.

 - Well-Being Programs.
 In a Whole Health System, Veterans have support to gain new self-care skills.
 They can take various classes, work with Peer Partners or Whole Health Coaches, and explore various Complementary and Integrative Health (CIH) approaches.

 - Whole Health Clinical Care.
 Clinicians of all types—providers, nurses, social workers, psychologists, chaplains, pharmacists, physical therapists, and so on—weave the Whole Health Approach into their patient encounters.
 All the members of a transdisciplinary team support the Veteran with personal health planning.